 Step 1: Get a Wireless Router

 To create Wi-Fi, you need a wireless router.
-This device sends a Wi-Fi signal from your modem.
-Your Internet provider may offer a router for a small fee.
-If you're new to Wi-Fi, this is the simplest option.
+This device sends a Wi-Fi signal from your modem to your devices.
+Your Internet provider may offer a router for a small fee, which is the easiest option for beginners.

 Step 2: Connect the Cables

-Once you have a router, connect it to your modem.
+Once you have your router, connect it to the modem:

 - Plug one end of an Ethernet cable into your modem.